 Thus, the self-reflection and introspection required in listing down one’s strengths and weaknesses will help you see the “why” to things.
 It will allow you to see connections between your behavior and routines and your strengths and weaknesses.

-Tips in Listing Your Character Strengths
+Tips for Listing Your Character Strengths

 It is usual to be probed about your strengths, especially in interviews when they ask what are your strengths and weaknesses, although it also comes in casual conversations.
 Answering this may be challenging, especially since you don’t want to look arrogant but want to be truthful at the same time.